 New moms are uniquely adept at creating a safe environment for their babies, putting cushions on corners and locks on drawers to keep dangerous objects out of reach.
 These are natural acts of protection by a parent for a child.
-But all too often the acts of mutuality needed to safeguard a child’s financial well-being get lost in the shuffle.
+But all too often the steps required to safeguard a child’s financial well-being get lost in the shuffle.

 “Like all new mothers and parents, you no doubt took the time to baby-proof your home, but you also need to baby proof your finances,” said Eleanor Blayney, a CFP® professional and Consumer Advocate for the CFP Board in Washington, D.C.
 “It’s all about providing for their security.”

 For tips on getting started, we asked financial professionals, marriage experts, and veteran moms to weigh in.
-Their advice falls into seven areas:
+Their advice falls into seven categories:

 - Estate planning